navyarathore/terraform_ec2_instance/README.md

 ## Overview
 This project contains Terraform configuration to deploy an Ubuntu EC2 instance on AWS with customizable parameters.
-This is the task 1 as a part of my DevOps specialization coursework.
+This is task 1 as a part of my DevOps specialization coursework.

 ## Project Structure